 The NEC defines Class 2 and Class 3 circuits and Tables 11(a) and (b) in Chapter 9 provide the power limitations for the power sources: one for AC current and one for DC current.
 In general, a Class 2 circuit (operating at 24V with a power supply durably marked "Class 2" and not exceeding 100VA) is the type most commonly used.

 The NEC defines a Class 2 circuit as that portion of the wiring system between the load side of a Class 2 power source and the connected equipment.
 Due to its power limitations, a Class 2 circuit is considered safe from a fire initiation standpoint and provides acceptable protection from electrical shock.

 The Code defines a Class 3 circuit as that portion of the wiring system between the load side of a Class 3 power source and the connected equipment.
-Since the Class 3 circuits has higher levels of current than for Class 2 circuits, it specifies additional safeguards to provide protection from an electric shock you might encounter on the job site.
+Since Class 3 circuits have higher levels of current than Class 2 circuits, it specifies additional safeguards to provide protection from an electric shock you might encounter on the job site.